tommyassociates/tommy-docs/sdk/make-your-own-addon.md

 #### Tommy link variables
 * **addon**: (String) The package name of the addon.
 * **showmenu** (Boolean) Will show the orange slide out menu if true.
 If false, a settings icon will appear at the bottom left of the screen.
 Defaults to true.

+### Unlocking an addon

+To unlock an addon, open the side menu, then click on the `Unlock` button.
+Now enter in your `Email or phone number` and `Password` to unlock the device.